J-1 Visa Program

 This program allows foreign medical graduates to obtain a waiver of the two-year home residence requirement provided they agree to work for three years in a designated shortage area.
 Applications are accepted October 1 through September 30 until the available 30 slots are filled.

-Alabama J-1 Visa Waiver (State-30) Policies and Procedures
+Revised State-30 J1 Visa Waiver Guidelines and Procedures

 The Alabama J-1 Visa Waiver Program: